sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

-If your *ExecutionPolicy* is as above, a quick fix is to start a *PowerShell as Administrator* and reset it as shown below, but you should read the `PowerShell ExectionPolicies`_ section, especially if you cannot change this setting.
+If your *ExecutionPolicy* is as above, a quick fix is to start a *PowerShell as Administrator* and reset it as shown below, but you should read the `PowerShell ExectionPolicies`_ section.

 ::

-   # Set *ONE* of these ExecutionPolicies: 'LocalMachine RemoteSigned' or 'CurrentUser RemoteSigned'
+   # Set *ONE* of: 'LocalMachine RemoteSigned' or 'CurrentUser RemoteSigned'
    PS C:\WINDOWS\system32> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine PS C:\WINDOWS\system32> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser PS C:\WINDOWS\system32> Get-ExecutionPolicy -List